Dóra Maurer

-Dóra Maurer (born 1937) is a Hungarian visual artist whose work has spanned a 50-year career.
-She works in almost every medium, from film and photography, to painting, performance, and sculpture.
-Principally achieving recognition in the 1970s with avant-garde work, Maurer has developed her art career from works with contemporary and modern influences that have been shown worldwide.
-Her art is based on mathematical and complex system processes.
-Most of Maurer's work follows the theme of showing options to the viewer and what the viewer can do with those options.
-Many of her works break down simple actions so the viewer can really view the piece as movement, not a photograph of movement.
-Dóra Maurer has in addition been a professor at the Faculty of Fine Arts in Budapest and a curator.
+Dóra Maurer (11 June 1937 – 14 February 2026) was a Hungarian visual artist whose career spanned more than 50 years.
+She worked across a wide range of visual and performance-based artistic media.
+Maurer first gained recognition in the 1970s for her avant-garde work and went on to develop an internationally exhibited practice influenced by both contemporary and modern art.
+Her work is grounded in mathematical principles and complex systems.
+Much of her oeuvre explores the presentation of multiple possibilities, inviting viewers to consider alternative outcomes and interpretations.
+Many of her works deconstruct simple actions, encouraging viewers to perceive movement itself rather than a static representation of it.
+In addition to her artistic practice, Maurer was an emerita professor at the University of Fine Arts in Budapest, and also worked as a curator.

-Life
+Life and career

-Maurer trained as a graphic artist in the 1950s.
-In the 1970s she started to work in photography and moving images, often collaborating with musicians.
+Maurer was born in Budapest on 11 June 1937.
+She trained as a graphic artist in the 1950s.
+In the 1970s, she started to work in photography and moving images, often collaborating with musicians.
 She also taught creative performative workshops.
-She created increasingly geometric and abstract drawings and paintings in the 1970s onwards.
+She created increasingly geometric and abstract drawings and paintings in the 1970s and onwards.

-In 2019 to 2020, she was the subject of a major retrospective exhibition at the Tate Modern.
-White Cube Gallery began to represent Maurer in 2019.
-She is also represented by Carl Kostyál.
+From 2019 to 2020, she was the subject of a major retrospective exhibition at the Tate Modern.
+White Cube gallery began to represent Maurer in 2019.
+She was also represented by Carl Kostyál.

+Maurer died on 14 February 2026, at the age of 88.